opentaps/opentaps_seas/docs/users.rst

 into the "Filter Topics" input box.
 You can use wildcards and regex here.
 This will show you a list of filtered topics.

 Click on "Show unmapped topics only." to see only the topics which have not been mapped to data points.
 Then you can click on "Show all topics." to see all the topics again.
+You can also click "Select all topics matching the filters on all pages."
+If you choose this, it will check all the topics that match your filters on all the pages of results, not just what you see on the current page.

 Then you can choose the topics you want to add tags.
 Once you've selected some topics, you can click on "Select all that match the filters on all pages" to select all the topics on all the pages that match your filter conditions.
 You can later click "Clear selection" to uncheck this option.

 Next, go below to the "Tag Selected Topics" section to add tags for these topics.
+You can choose either to add individual tags or add tags from a Model (see below.)
+If you choose to add tags from a Model, it will ask you to choose from top level Models first.
+Then, it will show you the tags from the top level Model, and then ask you to select from any child Models of your Model.
+You can choose to add either the current Model's tags or choose a child Model.
+Click on "Add these Tags" to add the tags of the Model you've chosen.
+This adds the tags of the currently selected model to the list of tags that could be applied.
+At any one time, you can only choose to add tags from one Model, and not its parents at the same time.
-Note in the list of topics there is one that says "Select all topics matching the filters on all pages."
-If you choose this, it will check all the topics that match your filters on all the pages of results, not just what you see on the current page.
-Then just click "Apply Tags" to apply these tags to the topics.
+Then click "Apply Tags" to apply these tags to the topics.

 From here you can also click on "Save as a Rule", and it will open a dialog box below.
 Here you can choose to save to a new rule set or an existing one, then put a name for your rule, and save the filter/tags as a rule.